4.7 Initial Child Protection Conferences

 22. Complaints and Representations

-Each consultant constituent agency of the Surrey Safeguarding Children Board operates and publicises its own complaints procedures, which includes an independent element.
+Each consultant constituent agency of the Surrey Safeguarding Children Partnership operates and publicises its own complaints procedures, which includes an independent element.

 Complaints and representation specific to one professional are therefore to be addressed to the particular agency involved, whether arising during the investigation or child protection conference.